• Skip to primary navigation

 Crust

-• Combine flour, sugar, baking powder and salt together
+• Place flour, butter, sugar, baking powder and salt together in a food processor.
+Pulse six times.

-• Add egg and combine with a fork.
-The mixture will remain dry and crumbly
+• Add egg and pulse six more times.
+The mixture will be very dry

 1 egg